Pennsylvania / Dauphin County

 What is the weather like in Killinger, PA year-round?

-Residents experience four distinct seasons, with mild summers reaching highs of 84°F and winters dipping to lows around 22°F. The town receives about 41.5 inches of rainfall annually and enjoys sunshine 52% of the year.
+Killinger experiences four distinct seasons, with warm summers reaching highs of 84°F and cold winters dipping to 22°F. The area receives about 42 inches of rainfall annually and enjoys sunshine on 52% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter